Long-lasting building materials

 Certified environmental compatibility

 nora floor coverings essentially comprise high-grade industrial and natural rubber qualities, naturally occurring minerals, as well as environmentally sound colour pigments.
-Since they contain neither PVC nor tenderizers (phthalates) or halogens (e.g. chlorine), the rubber coverings guarantee healthy indoor air and are therefore the number one choice for schools and day-care centres in particular.
-The noraplan signa installed at the Christiaan Huygens College also bears the “Blue Angel... for low emissions” eco-label.
+They contain neither PVC nor phthalate plasticizers or halogens. nora rubber coverings contribute to healthy indoor air and are therefore often the number one choice for schools and day-care centres in particular.
+The noraplan signa installed at the Christiaan Huygens College also bears the "Blue Angel ... for low emissions" eco-label.